daniel-ordonez/daniel-ordonez/content/blog/the-essence-of-todays-marketing.md

 imageAlt: 'A dog thinking on value and trust'
 published: true
 ---
-**TL;DR** Marketing happens as a direct response to the need for differentiation but with so many similar options on the market today, generic marketing strategies are not enough, you have to integrate a more personal and human touch; charismatic brands that know how to build trust in a relationship of value become irreplaceable for the consumer.
+**TL;DR** Marketing happens as a direct response to the need for differentiation but with so many similar options on the market today, generic marketing strategies are not enough, you have to integrate a more personal and human touch; charismatic brands that know how to build trust in a relationship of value with the consumers become irreplaceable for them.

 ## The concept of marketing is quite broad.